 \section{Abstract}

-This note investigates functions from $\reals^d$ to $\reals \cup \{\pm \infty\}$ that satisfy axioms of linearity wherever allowed by extended-value arithmetic.
+This paper investigates functions from $\reals^d$ to $\reals \cup \{\pm \infty\}$ that satisfy axioms of linearity wherever allowed by extended-value arithmetic.
 They have a nontrivial structure defined inductively on $d$, and unlike finite linear functions, they require $\Omega(d^2)$ parameters to uniquely identify.
-In particular they can capture vertical tangent planes to epigraphs: a function (never $-\infty$) is convex if and only if it has an extended-valued subgradient at every point in its effective domain, if and only if it is the supremum of a family of ``affine extended'' functions.
-These results are applied to the well-known characterization of proper scoring rules, for the finite-dimensional case: it is carefully and rigorously extended here to a more constructive form.
+In particular they can capture vertical tangent planes to epigraphs: a function is convex if and only if it is the pointwise supremum of a family of ``affine extended'' functions.
+These results are applied to the well-known characterization of proper scoring rules for the finite-dimensional case: it is carefully and rigorously extended here to a more constructive form.
 In particular it is investigated when proper scoring rules can be constructed from a given convex function.